ginelledsouza/Recommendation_System/README.md

 Recommender systems are an important class of machine learning that offer suggestions to users based on a degree of relevance.
 It can be categorized as collaborative filtering or a content-based system.
 We will create both these demonstration models.

-- Content-Based Recommendation System:
+- <b>Content-Based Recommendation System</b>:<br>
-A content-Based recommender is used to suggested relevant data based on only and only the features of the movie searched,
+A content-Based recommender is used to suggest relevant data based on only and only the features of the movie searched.

-- Collaborative Based Recommendation System:
+- <b>Collaborative Based Recommendation System</b>:<br>
 Collaborative filtering is a method of making suggestions about the interests of a user by collecting preferences or information from many users.